renecartaya/XRD-Data-Processing/README.md

 # XRD-processing

-Project for processing and data visualization of XRD experimental signals.
+Project for processing and data visualization of XRD experimental data.

 The set of tools includes: